John Glenn: Committee on Governmental Affairs

 Glenn also focused on reducing government waste.
 He created legislation to mandate CFOs for large governmental agencies.
 Glenn wrote a bill to add the office of the inspector general to federal agencies, to help find waste and fraud.
 He also created legislation intended to prevent the federal government from imposing regulations on local governments without funding.
 Glenn founded the Great Lakes Task Force, which helped protect the environment of the Great Lakes.

 In 1995 Glenn became the ranking minority member of the Committee on Governmental Affairs.
-Glenn disputed the focus on illegal Chinese donations to the Democrats, and asserted that Republicans also had egregious fundraising issues.
+Glenn disputed the focus on illegal Chinese donations to the Democrats and asserted that Republicans also had egregious fundraising issues.
 The committee chair, Fred Thompson of Tennessee, disagreed and continued the investigation.
 Thompson and Glenn continued to work together poorly for the duration of the investigation.
 Thompson would give Glenn only information he was legally required to.
 Glenn would not authorize a larger budget and tried to expand the scope of the investigation to include members of the GOP.
 The investigation concluded with a Republican-written report, which Thompson described as, "... a lot of things strung together that paint a real ugly picture."
 The Democrats, led by Glenn, said the report "... does not support the conclusion that the China plan was aimed at, or affected, the 1996 presidential election."

 Glenn was the vice chairman of the Permanent Subcommittee on Investigations, a subcommittee of the Committee on Governmental Affairs.
 When the Republican Party regained control of the Senate in 1996, Glenn became the ranking minority member on the Permanent Subcommittee on Investigations until he was succeeded by Carl Levin.
-During this time, the committee investigated issue such as fraud on the Internet, mortgage fraud, and day trading of securities.
+During this time, the committee investigated issues such as fraud on the Internet, mortgage fraud, and day trading of securities.